 3. Costs

 Apartment complexes come with additional charges on top of rent and utilities used to maintain the extra amenities.
 Since you won’t pay for parking, gym memberships, and swimming, the management company will charge you a small amount to cater for maintenance.
 The maintenance charge is a constant amount and will be indicated in your lease agreement.
 You will only need to pay for apartment buildings’ rent and utility bills.
 In some apartment buildings, utilities are included in the rent, and you will only need to pay rent.
-If you are on a tight budget, apartments buildings will be a better choice for you.
+If you are on a tight budget, apartment buildings will be a better choice for you.

 4. Ownership